You have too many ideas.

 And you get more every day.

-Here are the five filters I taught the Two-Brain family yesterday, in order of application:
+Here are five critical filters, in order of application:

 “The Panther floor scrubber is the best!
 We love it and so do our members!”